Pennsylvania: State of the State

 Apprenticeship and Training Office (ATO) Details

-- Key initiatives of the office include the following:
+- Key initiatives of the ATO include:

-- 1,246 New Apprentices FY to Date
+- New Apprentices Registered: 4,386

 PA Apprenticeship and Training Council

-- The PA Apprenticeship and Training Council is composed of 11 members.
+- The PATC is composed of 11 members.
 The council is broken down into the following designations: 4 employer members, 4 employee members, and 3 public members.

 - The ATO’s personnel and operational costs have been funded through WIOA set aside dollars.
-Additionally, the ATO has relied on various federal grants to support crucial projects including contracting intermediaries and building apprenticeship capacity throughout the commonwealth.
+Additionally, the ATO has relied on various federal grants to support crucial projects including contracting intermediaries and building apprenticeship capacity throughout the Commonwealth.

 The respective state sponsors in the form of an ESAC Planning Committee are ad hoc and exist to design the annual conference for that particular state in that particular year.